singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

     Registry entry vanessa/salad was added!
 Before shpc install, edit:
     /tmp/my-registry/vanessa/salad/container.yaml

 You could then edit that file to your liking.

+Like for ``shpc update`` :ref:`getting_started-commands-update`, tags are automatically populated using `crane.ggcr.dev <https://crane.ggcr.dev/ls/quay.io/biocontainers/samtools>`_, which only returns the 50 latest tags and obviously can only access public images.
+If you see a ``crane digest`` error instead of tags, you'll have to populate the tags yourself.

-If you want to pull the container to discover executables, you'll need to install guts:
+Executables are by default missing.
+If you want shpc to discover executables, you'll need to install guts:

 .. code-block:: console